MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/chrome-process.md

 ## Add parameters using Chrome Process
 Chrome Process is an open source which provides many options that can be used on the chrome process web pages within Unified Service Desk. ` ChromeProcessParameters ` option helps to add those parameters.
 The format to add the parameters is:` --force-ui-direction:rtl;--force-text-direction:rtl;--log-level:3 `, and they are separated by a semicolon.
-For more information on parameters, see.
+For more information on parameters, see [Chromium command line switches](https://go.microsoft.com/fwlink/p/?linkid=2149189).

 ### Add the ChromeProcessParameters UII option